c2pa-org/c2pa-org.github.io/content/en/faq/_index.md

 The C2PA was founded February 2021 by Microsoft and Adobe and includes Arm, BBC, Intel, and Truepic.

 ## When will C2PA deliver the technical standard?
-C2PA is targeting 2021 to deliver technical standards for content provenance and authenticity.
+C2PA delivered version 1.0 of its technical standard for content provenance and authenticity in 2021.
+It has since updated that with version 1.1 and then 1.2 in 2022.
+Work continues to support new file formats, alignment with Generative AI, Live Video & Audio and more.

 ## How can we join C2PA?
 To apply, please contact membership@c2pa.org.